 For more information, see Manage notifications in Teams.

-Weekly digest and inline suggestions
+Weekly digest and insights add-in

 Focus plan weekly digest